kyberdrb/clean_pacman_cache_dir/README.md

 ### Algorithm 3 - Compound Substring Key Find with Partial Match

-1. Add each filename of every file in pacman's cache directory into a map<PackageFile, PackageWithPartialFilename>, with PackageFile being the filename of the file (without absolute path - only the filename), and PackageWithPartialFilename being empty/null
+1. Add each filename of every file in pacman's cache directory into a map<ExtendedInstallationPackageFile, PackageWithPartialFilename>, with ExtendedInstallationPackageFile being the filename of the file (without absolute path - only the filename), and PackageWithPartialFilename being empty/null
-2. Find all locally installed packages, form a partial filename as prefix by compounding the filename, version and architecture of the package in the format "PACKAGE_NAME-PACKAGE_VERSION-PACKAGE_ARCHITECTURE", and searching for all keys with such prefix in PackageFile.
+2. Find all locally installed packages, form a partial filename as prefix by compounding the filename, version and architecture of the package in the format "PACKAGE_NAME-PACKAGE_VERSION-PACKAGE_ARCHITECTURE", and searching for all keys with such prefix in ExtendedInstallationPackageFile.
 For all found keys assign for the value of PackageWithPartialFilename the compound package filename.
    - When no package file was found a given package, report it?/download it only to the pacmans cache dir? (with alpm? or from archive.archlinux.com by building the URL and webscraping all links that partially match with the compound package filename and downloading all files from the links with `curl` and adding the package filenames manually to the map so that the package files for the locally installed package will be preserved?)
 3. Go through each package filename in the map and move to a separate directory FORMER_PACKAGE_VERSIONS such package files that have their values of PackageWithPartialFilename empty/null.